Did you know?

 All academic programs of the UB School of Management are accredited by AACSB International - The Association to Advance Collegiate Schools of Business.
 This prestigious accreditation is considered to be the hallmark of management education.

-Bloomberg Businessweek has ranked the UB School of Management's full-time MBA program No. 39 in the nation.
-This top-40 ranking puts the school solidly in the top 10 percent of AACSB-accredited business schools.
-Among public universities, the School of Management is No. 16.
-The School of Management fared particularly well in the employer satisfaction component of the survey with a rank of No. 19.
+Bloomberg Businessweek has ranked the UB School of Management's full-time MBA program as one of the nation's best.
+This ranking puts the school solidly in the top 10 percent of AACSB-accredited business schools.

 The UB School of Management is the only school in the Buffalo Niagara region to make the Bloomberg Businessweek list.

 The school's Executive MBA and Professional MBA programs are among the best in the U.S. in their categories as well.

 Bloomberg Businessweek also ranked the UB School of

 Management for having one of the country's "Top Undergraduate